citrusframework/citrus/src/manual/validation-schema.md

 ### Schema collections

-Sometimes multiple a schema definition is separated into multiple files.
+Sometimes a schema definition is separated into multiple files.
 This is a problem for the Citrus schema repository as the schema mapping strategy then is not able to pick the right file for validation, in particular when working with target namespace values as key for the schema mapping strategy.
 As a solution for this problem you have to put all schemas with the same target namespace value into a schema collection.

 ```xml
 <citrus:schema-collection id="flightbookingSchemaCollection">